 New Skills-Based Nanodegrees

-Udacity isn’t done refining its catalogue of courses.
+Udacity isn’t done refining its catalog of courses.
 It is continually reinventing.
 Recently, the company revealed that it had added two new nano degrees to its portfolio: one on digital marketing, the other on robotics.
-Udacity wants to keep up with 21st century skills, and adding relevant nano degrees on a regular basis is part of the plan.
+Udacity wants to keep up with 21st-century skills, and adding relevant nano degrees on a regular basis is part of the plan.
 It has also tied up with 21 new hiring partners across the world.
 The company released an announcement of the intention behind these collaborations.
 “Each of these companies is eager to engage with Udacity talent because they know our graduates will have the necessary skills to fill their most important roles.
 Our hiring partners provide key insights that help us understand how to build the most valuable programs possible, and they’re each ready to fast-track graduates for job consideration as new openings emerge,” they said.

 Udacity has addressed many gaps in the education-meets-employment market, but there are region-specific gaps that hold immense potential for new businesses.
 By addressing these gaps with the help of e-learning management system, you can be a catalyst for change.
 Get your business started with Pinlearn and make skills available to everyone in your geography.
 The world needs you to make a difference.